private-mains/private-chat/README.md

 # Private Chat

-Simple private chat app using Cloudflare Workers + D1.
+Simple Cloudflare Worker + D1 chat starter.

 ## Features
+- Register
-- Email login
+- Login
-- Private messaging
+- Send messages
-- Simple UI
+- Read messages

-## Setup

-1. Create D1 database
-2. Run migration
-3. Add database ID to wrangler.toml
-4. Deploy

-## Run
+## Notes

-npm install
-npx wrangler dev
-npx wrangler deploy
+This is a starter version for testing.
+It is not yet production-grade secure chat.